GhostFire90/TeachingC/Ideas/Loops.md

 }

 ```
+This works because you dont need to create the variable in the for loop, there are some other shenanigans that will be explained in [Extended Loops](./ExtendedLoops.md)
 ### Use cases
 - When you know the code you're running needs to run $n$ times
 - Moving through an [Array](./Arrays.md)